×

 • Headaches

-The primary aim of the treatment is to balance the cervical spine and alleviate symptoms.
+The primary aim of treatment for neck and arm pain is to balance the cervical spine and alleviate symptoms.
 Several non-surgical and surgical treatment modalities can help you reduce neck and arm pain.

 Physical Therapy